Quickstart: Explore and analyze costs with cost analysis

 Group by common properties to break down costs and identify top contributors.
 To group by resource tags, for example, select the tag key you want to group by.
 Costs are broken down by each tag value, with an extra segment for resources that don't have that tag applied.
-For more information about grouping and filtering options, see Group and filter options.

 Most Azure resources support tagging.
 However, some tags aren't available in Cost Management and billing.
 Additionally, resource group tags aren't supported.
 Support for tags applies to usage reported after the tag was applied to the resource.
 Tags aren't applied retroactively for cost rollups.

-Watch the How to review tag policies with Azure Cost Management video to learn about using Azure tag policy to improve cost data visibility.
+Watch the How to review tag policies with Cost Management video to learn about using Azure tag policy to improve cost data visibility.

 Here's a view of Azure service costs for the current month.

-By default, cost analysis shows all usage and purchase costs as they are accrued and will show on your invoice, also known as Actual cost.
+By default, cost analysis shows all usage and purchase costs as they're accrued and will show on your invoice, also known as Actual cost.
 Viewing actual cost is ideal for reconciling your invoice.
 However, purchase spikes in cost can be alarming when you're keeping an eye out for spending anomalies and other changes in cost.
 To flatten out spikes caused by reservation purchase costs, switch to Amortized cost.

 Amortized cost breaks down reservation purchases into daily chunks and spreads them over the duration of the reservation term.
 For example, instead of seeing a $365 purchase on January 1, you'll see a $1.00 purchase every day from January 1 to December 31.
 In addition to basic amortization, these costs are also reallocated and associated by using the specific resources that used the reservation.
 For example, if that $1.00 daily charge was split between two virtual machines, you'd see two $0.50 charges for the day.
 If part of the reservation isn't utilized for the day, you'd see one $0.50 charge associated with the applicable virtual machine and another $0.50 charge with a charge type of

-Due to the change in how costs are represented, it's important to note that actual cost and amortized cost views will show different total numbers.
+Because of the change in how costs are represented, it's important to note that actual cost and amortized cost views will show different total numbers.
 In general, the total cost of months with a reservation purchase will decrease when viewing amortized costs, and months following a reservation purchase will increase.
 Amortization is available only for reservation purchases and doesn't apply to Azure Marketplace purchases at this time.